patchew-project/qemu/docs/devel/memory.rst

 For regions that "have no owner" (NULL is passed at creation time), the machine object is actually used as the owner.
-Since instance_finalize is never called for the machine object, you must never call object_unparent on regions that have no owner, unless they are aliases or containers.
+Since instance_finalize is never called for the machine object, you must never free regions that have no owner, unless they are aliases or containers, which you can manually call object_unparent() for.

 Overlapping regions and priority